cmu-rss-lab/rosdiscover-evaluation/README.rst

   (docker)$ docker/run.sh compare autorally
   (native)$ pipenv run scripts/compare-recovered-observed.py autorally

-The comparison output is placed in `experiments/recovery/subjects/autorally/compare.observed-recovered.log`.
-The analyzed results used in the paper are in `experiments/recovery/subjects/autorally/observed.recovered.compare.csv`.
+The comparison output is placed in :code:`experiments/recovery/subjects/autorally/compare.observed-recovered.log`.
+The analyzed results used in the paper are in :code:`experiments/recovery/subjects/autorally/observed.recovered.compare.csv`.

-If you look at the file `experiments/recovery/subjects/autorally/observed.recovered.compare.csv` (**TODO: Add link to result in repo**), it is divided into five sections.
+If you look at the file :code:`experiments/recovery/subjects/autorally/observed.recovered.compare.csv` (**TODO: Add link to result in repo**), it is divided into five sections.

 1. Observed architecture summary.
 This summarizes the observed architceture.
-It is a summarization of `experiments/recovery/subjects/autorally/observed.architecture.acme`
+It is a summarization of :code:`experiments/recovery/subjects/autorally/observed.architecture.acme`
 2. Recovered architecture summary.
 This summarizes the recovered architecture.
-It is a summarization of `experiments/recovery/subjects/autorally/recovered.architecture.acme`
+It is a summarization of :code:`experiments/recovery/subjects/autorally/recovered.architecture.acme`
 3. Provenance information.
 This summarizes the component models used in recovery that were handwritten and recovered.
 4. Side-by-side comparison: This gives a side by side comparison of the details of the architecture, giving topics etc that were observed for a node, those that were recovered.
 Upper case elements are those that appear in both the observed and recovered architectures, those in lower case only appear in one.
-5. Differences: A summary of the statistics for over-approximation/under-approximation for the whole system (not that in `observed.recovered.compare.csv` we divide these numbers into handwritten and recovered, and only use the recovered metrics in the paper.
+5. Differences: A summary of the statistics for over-approximation/under-approximation for the whole system (not that in :code:`observed.recovered.compare.csv` we divide these numbers into handwritten and recovered, and only use the recovered metrics in the paper.

 Run configuration mismatch bug detection for RQ3
 ------------------------------------------------

 To run configuration mismatch bugs for RQ3 involves building another set of Docker images that build the system representing the system at the time the misconfiguration was extant and the time at which it was fixd.
 Like the other RQs, we use use the same scripts for building these images.
-We will use the example of the `autorally-01` bug which is an error that was introduced into the `autorally_core/launch/stateEstimator.launch` file that incorrectly remapped a topic.
+We will use the example of the :code:`autorally-01` bug which is an error that was introduced into the :code:`autorally_core/launch/stateEstimator.launch` file that incorrectly remapped a topic.
 The format of the experiment definition for detection replication is different to the other experiment defintions, containing information on how to build the buggy and fixed docker images, the errors that are expected to be found, and definition of a reproducer node that guarantees use of the broken connector.
 We provide the pre-built images.
-See `INSTALL <INSTALL.rst>`_.
+See :code:`INSTALL <INSTALL.rst>`_.

 To reproduce the results for RQ3, we have provided a script that automates the process above for the detection experiment.
 The script: